 Small business owners often don't think "it will happen" to them.
 That's why, when we begin working as the Managed IT Services provider for any new client, we make sure to setup redundant small business data backup solutions, and regular backup restore testing.

 We do our best to educate decision makers on how data loss happens, and what measures to take to protect data.
-If you do not have a full disaster recovery solution, or at least a good data backup solution or a good IT provider taking care of your network management. please read on to get familiar with common causes of data loss.
+If you do not have a full disaster recovery solution, or at least a good data backup solution or a good outsourced IT services company taking care of your network management. please read on to get familiar with common causes of data loss.

 Human Errors That Can Cause Data Loss